 - Dr Jonathan Prag (University of Oxford), Fellow and Tutor at Merton College, Oxford, whose doctoral research concerned Sicily during the Roman Republic, is a historian who is also conversant with the rich vein of epigraphic, numismatic and archaeological evidence; he is the author of several important articles on Republican Sicily, has edited Sicilia Nutrix plebes Romanae: rhetoric, law and taxation in Cicero’s Verrines (2007) and is joint editor both of Petronius: a handbook (with I. Redpath) (2013) and of The Hellenistic West (with J. Quinn) (2013).

-- Dr Francesca Spatafora (Soprintendenza per i Beni Culturali, Palermo) is Director of the Archaeological Park of Himera’, and long-time colleague and collaborator of both Professors Wilson and De Angelis.
-Elected a member of the German Archaeological institute in Rome, she has conducted many excavations in western Sicily over the past 25years, both in Palermo itself and its hinterland, and is the author or co-author of numerous specialist papers and books, including Monte Maranfusa (2003) and Das Eigene und das Andere: Griechen, Sikaner und Elymer: neue archaeologische Forschungen im antiken Sizilien (2004).
+- Dr Francesca Spatafora (Soprintendenza per i Beni Culturali, Palermo) is Director of the Polo for the cultural heritage of Palermo province and Director of the Museo Archeologico Regionale of Palermo, where she supervised its spectacular new display of the Greek and Roman antiquities on the ground floor; she is a long-time colleague and collaborator of both Professors Wilson and De Angelis.
+Elected a member of the German Archaeological institute in Rome, she has conducted many excavations in western Sicily over the past 25 years, both in Palermo itself and its hinterland, and is the author or co-author of numerous specialist papers and books, including Monte Maranfusa (2003) and Das Eigene und das Andere: Griechen, Sikaner und Elymer: neue archaeologische Forschungen im antiken Sizilien (2004).

 - Dr Stefano Vassallo (Soprintendenza per i Beni Culturali, Palermo) has directed excavations at the Greek colony of Himera for many years, as well as sites in the hinterland, especially Colle Madore e Montagna dei Cavalli.
 His books include Colle Madore (1999), Himera: città greca (2005) and (with F. Spatafora) Das Eigene und das Andere: Griechen, Sikaner und Elymer (2004), and he is also the author of numerous specialist papers.
 His most recent project has been the spectacular excavation of over 7000 burials from the northern necropolis of Himera, which included victims of both the iconic Battle of Himera in 480 BC and of the battle in 409 BC.